fish-shell/fish-shell/doc_src/interactive.rst

 Programmable title
 ------------------

-When using most terminals, it is possible to set the text displayed in the titlebar of the terminal window.
+Most terminals allow setting the text displayed in the titlebar of the terminal window.
 Fish does this by running the :doc:`fish_title <cmds/fish_title>` function.
 It is executed before and after a command and the output is used as a titlebar message.

 The :doc:`status current-command <cmds/status>` builtin will always return the name of the job to be put into the foreground (or ``fish`` if control is returning to the shell) when the :doc:`fish_title <cmds/fish_title>` function is called.
 The first argument will contain the most recently executed foreground command as a string.